 These pages present an overview of some of the historical paintings of Richard Burke Jones (see new painting description below).
 Just call 978.518.6515 or 978.462.8382 if you like a print or wish to discuss the work (or maybe an historical commission).

-Additionally, there are examples of some of the giclees of these paintings (and an online store), a short biography, and a contact sheet in the event you wish to order from or communicate with the artist.
+Additionally, there are examples of some of the giclees of these paintings (and an online store), a short biography, a short philosophy of life, and a contact sheet in the event you wish to order from or communicate with the artist.
 Click here to go directly to the new store!.
 Richard Burke Jones has finished the oil painting "Upper State Street..." (see description below) and would love to hear from you if you have an idea or suggestion for the next view of Newburyport, or another locale.
 Click here to send him an email with your suggestion.

 Here is a close-up of the facade of the Whitefield Church showing a recently married couple leaving the church to the waiting carriage and two residences on the corner of Prospect and State Streets.

 Newburyport, Upper State Street - New

 Richard Burke Jones has recently completed a oil on canvas, 38" x 48", entitled "Upper State Street and Beyond - Newburyport, 1870s".
 It was finished on August 30, 2013.
 The original hangs in the first floor of the Institution For Savings at 93 State Street, Newburyport near the tellers on the right.
 It is accessible to the public.
 There is an explanatory brochure at the bank that you may find interesting and informative.
 If you wish to place an order for a giclee print, please contact the artist at firstname.lastname@example.org.